What is the UNCRC?

 - the right to have their views respected and to have their best interests considered at all times

-- the right to a name and nationality, freedom of expression and access to information concerning them
+- the right to a name and nationality, freedom of expression and access to information about them

 - the right to live in a family environment or alternative care and to have contact with both parents if possible